gocircuit/circuit/README.md

 ![Engineering role separation.](https://raw.githubusercontent.com/gocircuit/circuit/master/misc/img/3.png)

+Notice the lack of OPS engineers in this picture!

 Circuit is a programmable platform-as-a-service (PaaS) and/or Infrastructure-as-a-Service (IaaS), for management, discovery, synchronization and orchestration of services and hosts comprising cloud applications.